p1ng-request/docs/templates/Gmail/Gmail_Get_seen_emails.md

 - date: The "date" column indicates the date and time when the email was sent.
 - text: The "text" column contains the plain text content of the email.
 - html: The "html" column includes the HTML-formatted content of the email.
-- flags: The "flags" column represents any flags or indicators associated with the email, such as important, starred, etc. Possible value for flag: 'SEEN', 'ANSWERED', 'FLAGGED', 'DELETED', 'DRAFT', 'RECENT'
+- flags: The "flags" column represents any flags or indicators associated with the email, such as important, starred, etc.
 - headers: This column contains additional headers of the email, such as the "delivered-to," "received," and "X-Google-Smtp-Source" headers.
 - size_rfc822: The "size_rfc822" column indicates the size of the email in RFC822 format.
 - size: The "size" column represents the size of the email in bytes.